-This 2 day training program is designed to provide delegates with practical knowledge about the key concepts, systems, processes and procedures in international securities settlement and custodial services as well as operational risks involved.
+This training program is designed to provide delegates with practical knowledge about the key concepts, systems, processes and procedures in international securities settlement and global custody services as well as operational risks involved.

 You will have a chance to gain skills necessary to facilitate day-to-day transactions and communication processes between all parties involved as well as all stages about clearing and settlement process, the role of exchanges and clearing houses, functioning of the settlements department, role of payments in the settlements.

 Day two focuses on the role and functioning of global custody, services provided, derivatives settlements, corporate actions and risk management.
 You will also learn about the latest sector’s trends and changes.

 You will also learn about the impact of the MiFID and T2S – Target 2 Securities initiatives on the market.